 Before embarking on a writing career, Mia practiced First Amendment and media law in the nation’s capital.
 Now she spends her days plotting stories and procrastinating on Twitter.

 Mia lives in Maryland with her husband, their two bookaholic daughters, and one dog that rules them all.
 For more information about Mia and her books, visit www.miasosa.com.

-USA Today Bestselling author Mia Sosa writes funny, flirty, and moderately dirty contemporary romances that celebrate our multicultural world.
+USA Today bestselling author Mia Sosa writes funny, flirty, and moderately dirty contemporary romances that celebrate our multicultural world.
 A graduate of the University of Pennsylvania and Yale Law School, Mia practiced First Amendment and media law in the nation’s capital before trading her suits for sweatpants.
-Born and raised in East Harlem, New York, Mia’s finally ready to call Maryland her home; she lives there with her college sweetheart, their two bookaholic daughters, and one dog that rules them all.
+Born and raised in East Harlem, New York, Mia is finally ready to call Maryland her home; she lives there with her college sweetheart, their two bookaholic daughters, and one dog that rules them all.